rachelriskind/website/current/_posts/2015-05-27-presentations.md

 permalink: /presentations
 ---

 I created this guide to help undergraduates improve the quality of their class presentations.
-I credit much of this material to my grad school education:  Denny Proffitt's and Judy DeLoache's presentations about how to present, not to mention Charlotte Patterson's mentorship and edits of my presentations.
-Of course, many of these points are matters of opinion.
-These are my opinions.

 ### Creating your presentation